aws-samples/aws-fault-injection-simulator-workshop/workshop/content/030_basic_content/075_serverless/_index.md

 {{% /notice %}}

 {{% notice note %}}
-In earlier sections we have described how confgure to service roles, create FIS experiment templates, and create SSM automaton documents.
+In earlier sections we have described how configure to service roles, create FIS experiment templates, and create SSM automation documents.
 For this section, we have created all the required resources as part of the infrastructure setup, and we will only outline the configuration process on the console.
 {{% /notice %}}

-### Prerequistes
+### Prerequisites

 We will be using an SSM document to call the SSM PutParameter API.
 As such, we will require an IAM role that allows `ssm:PutParameter` - see [**template definition in GitHub**](https://github.com/aws-samples/aws-fault-injection-simulator-workshop/blob/main/resources/templates/serverless/template.yaml#L91-L112).
 Name this role `FisWorkshopLambdaSsmRole`.